The Almost Nearly Perfect People

 Introduction

-- The Scandinavians/Nordic countries are ranked the happiest in the world surprising the British-Danish author.
+- The Scandinavians/Nordic countries are ranked the happiest in the world.

 - Denmark has influential TV shows, culture, and architecture.
 Sweden has pop music, H&M, and Ikea.
 Finland has Eurovision and mobile phones.
 Norway has oil.